EvanBalster/STL_mono_wedge/README.md

 #### Lemire-Fenn Search Subroutine

-These do not need to be used directly.
-It's a subroutine of the `wedge_update` functions.
+_These are subroutines of the `wedge_update` functions and do not need to be used directly._

 ```python
 min_wedge_search (begin, end, value)